Elmer McCurdy: Early life

+Career

 McCurdy eventually moved in with his grandfather and became an apprentice plumber.
 He was a competent worker and lived comfortably until an economic downturn in 1898.
 McCurdy lost his job and, in 1900, his mother died of a ruptured ulcer and his grandfather died of Bright's disease within the span of two months.
 Shortly after his grandfather's death, McCurdy left Maine and began drifting around the eastern United States, as a lead miner and plumber.

 McCurdy was unable to hold a job for an extended period due to his alcoholism.
 He eventually made his way to Kansas, where he worked as a plumber in Cherryvale.
 McCurdy then moved to Iola, Kansas, where, in 1905, he was arrested for public intoxication.
 He then moved to Webb City, Missouri.

 In 1907, McCurdy joined the United States Army.
 Assigned to Fort Leavenworth, he operated a machine gun and was trained to use nitroglycerin for demolition purposes (the extent of this training was likely minimal).
 He was honorably discharged from the Quartermaster Corps on November 7, 1910.

-Following his discharge, McCurdy then made his way to St. Joseph, Kansas, where he met with a friend from the army.
-On November 19, both men were arrested for possessing burglary paraphernalia (chisels, hacksaws, funnels for nitroglycerin, gunpowder and money sacks).
-The St. Joseph Gazette reported that during their arraignment, McCurdy and his friend told the judge the tools were needed to work on a foot-operated machine gun they were inventing.
-In January 1911, a jury found McCurdy not guilty.
-After his release from county jail, McCurdy embarked on a career in robbery.